KennaSecurity/All_Samples/KDI Importer/README.md

-# KDI Generic Transformer
+# KDI Generic Transformer - ASSET ONLY

-This script will transform csv files into json that can be consumed by the Kenna Data Importer
+This script will transform csv files into json that can be consumed by the Kenna Data Importer.
+This copy has been updated to optionally import asset data only.

+**UPDATE: This is an update to our original KDI Transformer script that has been updated to help with Asset-Only imports.**

+Note: This script can still be used like the original, but just omitting the last two parameters when running.

 ##  Usage
 ```
-csv_KDI_json.rb source_vuln_file.csv has_header? metafile.csv skip_autoclose? output.json
+csv_KDI_json.rb source_vuln_file.csv has_header? metafile.csv skip_autoclose? output.json assets_only? domain_suffix?
 ```

 - has_header? => either "true" or "false"; defaults to true, does the source csv file have a header row? used to map the columns in metafile.csv

-- skip_autoclose? => defaults to false, set to false if processing only assets
+- skip_autoclose? => defaults to false, set to false if processing only assets.
 - output.json => name of file that the script writes the final JSON output
+- assets_only? => OPTIONAL parameter to indicate to translate ONLY ASSET DATA.
+Either "true" or "false"; defaults to false
+- domain_suffix? => OPTIONAL parameter to provide a domain suffix to append to hostnames.
+(Still experimental)

 ## Meta Data file